-- Watch our PSA on safe riding.
+Watch CPSC’s PSA on safe riding:

-- Always wear a bicycle helmet.
+- Always wear a bicycle helmet when riding to protect your head.

-- Before riding, make sure to check for any damage, which includes examining the handlebars, brakes, throttle, bell, lights, tires, cables and frame.
+- Check for any damage, including the handlebars, brakes, throttle, bell, lights, tires, cables, and frame.

-- Expect vehicle drivers and pedestrians not to see you; slow down and stay aware of your surroundings.
+- Expect vehicle drivers and pedestrians not to see you.
+Slow down and stay aware of your surroundings.

 - Do not make abrupt, unpredictable movements.